kwirk/eventgallery/admin/doc/readme.md

 	Mail: svenbluege(at)gmail.com
 	Web: http://www.svenbluege.de

+## 2.6.7

+	- New Features
+		- Social Media Sharing Buttons.
+Currently as a AddThis integration but this might change.
+		- Exif support for local images.
+Just sync your database to read the information from the files to the database.
+		- Thumbs contain the original exif information.
+This will help to have the necessary metadata available once those images appear somewhere else.

 ## 2.6.6
 	- Bug Fixes
 		- Fixed an issue with the folder selection form field which throwed a exception like "Class 'JFormFieldList' not found".